 QR codes might have become very popular in the last few years, but they’ve been around for longer than you might think.
 In fact, they were invented to solve an inventory problem.

-Over two decades ago, Japanese company Denso was faced with difficulties in managing their expanding range of automobile parts.
-Engineer Hara Masahiro was on his lunch break, playing his usual game of Go when he was struck with an idea.
+Over two decades ago, Japanese company Denso faced difficulties in managing its expanding range of automobile parts.
+Engineer Hara Masahiro was on his lunch break, playing his usual game of Go, when he was struck with an idea.

-As reported in Nippon, he explained “one day, while arranging the black and white pieces on the grid, it hit me that it represented a straightforward way of conveying information.
+As reported in PapersOwl, he explained, “One day, while arranging the black and white pieces on the grid, it hit me that it represented a straightforward way of conveying information.
 It was a eureka moment.”
 The technology was then developed and has now spread around the world.

-Today, QR codes are used in everything from inventory to tracing people who have come into contact with Covid-19 thanks to the extra information they hold.
+Today, we use QR codes for everything from inventory to tracing people who have come into contact with Covid-19, thanks to the extra information they hold.

 Before starting to use a barcode system, it’s a good idea to decide which type of barcodes suit your business best.

 1D barcodes can hold basic information and are highly useful for inventory control.
-However, QR codes can hold more information about a product, such as URLs, dimensions, location, price points, and information about the manufacturer.
-They can also be scanned from any direction, which can make them quicker to work with.
+However, QR codes can do all the same things as a traditional barcode, except they are capable of even more since they can encode more information, such as URLs.
+You can also scan them from any direction, which can make them quicker to work with.

 The future of barcodes